***THESE STATEMENTS HAVE NOT BEEN APPROVED OR REGULATED BY THE FDA. WE ARE NOT DOCTORS, THEREFORE ALWAYS CONSULT WITH YOUR DOCTOR FIRST.

 There are not many foods that give the same mouth-watering delight than garlic.
 Garlic is not only delicious and used in almost every recipe one can think of; it is also a powerful super-food.
 Garlic has been used around the world for centuries for cooking and because of its effective medicinal properties.
 Garlic is high in Vitamin C, Vitamin B6, and many other trace minerals that are vital for healthy immune function.
 The most popular compound found in garlic is allicin, which is what gives it that lovely flavor and its powerful antioxidant punch.
 Studies have shown that garlic has the power to prevent colds and flu and reduce the length of time these viruses are in the system by roughly 70 percent.
 In addition, garlic has been shown to reduce high blood pressure, reduce high –bad- cholesterol, improve the immune system, remove parasites from the GI tract, and work as a natural antibiotic in all areas of the body.

 With that being said, should you be concerned about where your garlic comes from?
 Well, YES!
-Although the information about the dangers of garlic from China has been available for decades, the concerns have recently popped up again, and I’m here to shed some light on them.
+Although the information about the dangers of imported garlic has been available for decades, the concerns have recently popped up again, and I’m here to shed some light on them.

 Here’s the quickie…

-China produces about 75 percent of the world’s supply of garlic.
-In 2017, the US imported approximately 225 million pounds of garlic from China, both fresh and dried.
+Other countries produce about 75 percent of the world’s supply of garlic.
+In 2017, the US imported approximately 225 million pounds of garlic, both fresh and dried.
 It is estimated that the FDA only catches about 2 percent of imported hazardous produce before it makes its way in to the USA.

-China has virtually no regulations on the use of toxic pesticides and fertilizers used in farming.
-If that isn’t scary enough, the food handling safety, sanitation and hygiene regulations in China are even worse.
+Some countries have virtually no regulations on the use of toxic pesticides and fertilizers used in farming.
+If that isn’t scary enough, the food handling safety, sanitation and hygiene regulations in some countries are even worse.

-Every time Chinese garlic is tested, it tests positive for toxic chemicals, pathogens and heavy metals including: lead, arsenic, chlorine, methyl bromide, melamine, E Coli, and the list goes on.
+Every time imported garlic from a specific country is tested, it tests positive for toxic chemicals, pathogens and heavy metals including: lead, arsenic, chlorine, methyl bromide, melamine, E Coli, and the list goes on.

 *This applies not only to raw garlic, but also to garlic powder and garlic oil.